Health Across the Lifespan: Chronic and Complex Care (10199.2)

 Students within 364JA Bachelor of Nursing must ensure that they meet the Inherent Requirements relevant to the profession of nursing – it is each students responsibility to read and understand these UC Nursing Inherent Requirements statements.
 For support in meeting the inherent requirements, please make a time with Inclusion and your Course Convenor

-Students are expected to attend their allocated workshop/tutorial (and seminar in INC units).
-Failure to meet the attendance requirements of this unit will result in a NC grade.
+Students are expected to attend their allocated weekly workshop/tutorial (and seminar in INC units).
+It is the student's own responsibility to ensure they have read and understood the attendance requirements for this unit of study.
+Failure to meet the attendance requirements of this unit will result in a NN grade.
 In the event that a student experiences extenuating circumstances impacting on their ability to attend their allocated workshop the student must notify the unit convenor via the unit email and provide documentary evidence to support their absence.

 The theoretical underpinning of caring science is fundamental to ensure safe nursing practice.
 Completion of all learning modules, including directed and self-directed study, and active participation in workshops is expected.
 Participating in workshop discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN standards for practice 2016 Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx)